Visiting Medano Creek at the Great National Sand Dunes

 Watch the Video!

-About Great Sand Dunes National Park and Preserve
+What Is Great Sand Dunes National Park and Preserve?

 Medano Creek at the Sand Dunes National Park